matthewPendergast/schedule-1-business-tracker-cli/README.md

 ## How to Use

+**Note:** This project is being developed using the terminal in VS Code on Windows.
+It has not been tested in other terminal environments and it may require additional setup to work as intended outside of VS Code.

-1. Run `main.py` in a terminal or inside VS Code.
+1. Run `main.py` inside the VS Code terminal.
 2. Use the numbered menu to add sales, set up product information, or export data.
-3. After exporting, check the `business_report.xlsx` and `figures/` folder for reports and charts.
+3. After exporting, check the `business_report.xlsx` and `figures/` folder for generated reports and charts.

 ## Notes
 - This is a work-in-progress as I continue my *Schedule 1* playthrough.